prakharmrsl/easypcceo.github.io/pages/computer/computer.md

 Having the right case means getting proper airflow to your components, allowing them to run at their best.

 Cases come in all different shapes and sizes.
 You can buy a [compact ATX case](/budget-pcs/smallest-atx-cases/), a [small micro ATX case](/budget-pcs/smallest-micro-atx-cases/), or a large full ATX case.
 It's totally up to you.

+The design of your case is (obviously) going to have a tremendous impact on the look and feel of your gaming [setup](https://chainstogains.com/ergonomic-pc-gaming-setup/){: target="_blank"}.

 ## How Do I Know What’s Important for My Workload?